lex0r/zendscaffolding/README.md

     }
 }
 ```
+## Demo is available!
-## Please, give a try to the attached demo application (under tests/) for
+Please, give a try to the attached demo application (under tests/) for
 an idea of what this cool component can do for you!
 Also, it contains PHPUnit tests.

 ## Field definitions